John 14:6-11 I Am the Way, the Truth, And the Life

-The above statement by Jesus is clear.
-Either Jesus is lying and the world's religions are right, or Jesus is right and all other religions are lying.
+Either Jesus is lying and all of those religions are right, or Jesus is right and all of those religions are lying.

 Why would so many religions lie?